christus02/kubexen/docs/Create_VM_Template.md

 Create a VM in the Xenserver using an ISO of the required linux distribution.
 You can choose the required CPU, Memory and Storage specs.

-**Note** DO not configure any static IP if you choose to use this VM as a template for static IP installation mode.
+**Note** Do not configure any static IP if you choose to use this VM as a template for static IP installation mode.

 ### Install Citrix Xen tools in the VM